 A highly recommended place called The Cottage was our spot.
 The soufflés are known around the world, so order even before your first drink; they are made from scratch.
 It was a struggle to make it through some of the finest foie gras and tender tenderloin, but I struggled, and not a morsel of soufflé was left behind.

 Dinner was just an appetizer for the rest of the night: small cozy beach bars with romantic flare surround the culinary temples.

-The Calmos Café was sublime with its beach chairs and tables lit with hurricane lamps, the music from a larger place down the beach provided entertainment without mayhem, le paradis de la relaxation.
+The Calmos Café was sublime with its beach chairs and tables lit with hurricane lamps, the music from a larger place down the beach provided entertainment without mayhem, le Paradis de la relaxation.

 Pirates of the Caribbean

-I cannot claim that Johnny Depp was ever on Isle of Pinel, but I was and that was just fine by me.
+I cannot claim that Johnny Depp was ever on the Isle of Pinel, but I was and that was just fine by me.
 Take a small boat over from Cul de Sac over one of the clearest lagoons this old salt ever saw.

 The astounding white beach and fragrant beach shacks will satisfy both eyes and nose.
-There are no residents except for some goats, none in Speedos, and all cooking is done with charcoal and gas.
+There are no residents except for some goats, none in Speedos and all cooking is done with charcoal and gas.

 Featured on the menus are lobsters caught just off the beach that can be delivered right to your lounge chair.

-The view of St. Martin from Pinel across the lagoon is perfect, and it’s a great place to rest before hitting the fast paced Orient Beach, just across the water.
+The view of St. Martin from Pinel across the lagoon is perfect, and it’s a great place to rest before hitting the fast-paced Orient Beach, just across the water.